ShreyasPatel031/openai-realtime-elkjs-tool/docs/FIGJAM_REFACTOR.md

 ### 6.6 Anchoring ELK output

+* First lock the entire ancestor chain of the edited scope (up to but not including root), then pick the **top‑most locked ancestor (under root)** as the ELK scope.
 * Compute the pre-layout **scope bbox top-left**; after ELK, translate the output so that top-left stays the same.
 * Write `ViewState` for nodes/edges/groups within that scope.
 * Auto-fit the section frame to children.